 Spring, A Surprisingly Scenic Shoulder Season (mid-March to mid-June)

 This is the time of year when the snow begins to melt, slowing around the state of Alaska, and it is a pretty brief season by itself.
 The span of Spring here is from late March to mid-June.

 This is one of the times around the year when the tourist population is low, and the state still has a lot of things in its bucket to show us.
 It is one of the best times to plan a trip here, especially if you are not fond of tourist crowds and bugs.

-Though rain isn’t regular this season, it is advised to have umbrellas and rain boots ready, not to be caught unawares.
-The lodgings during this season are limited, much like winter, and it would help to book accommodations in advance than planning to book there in person.
+Though rain isn’t regular this season, it is advised to have umbrellas and rain boots ready so, as not to be caught unawares.
+The lodgings during this season are limited, much like winter, and it would help to book accommodations in advance rather than planning to book there in person.